Alfresco/docs-alfresco/transform-service/latest/index.md

 > **Important:** If you're installing Alfresco Content Services using the distribution zip, you can install the Transform Service using an additional distribution zip.

-For information about deploying and configuring the Transform Service, see [Install Transform Service]({% link transform-service/latest/install/index.md %}).

-## Deployment overview

-Some of the Docker images that are used by the Transform Service are uploaded to a private registry, **Quay.io**.
-Enterprise customers can contact [Alfresco Support](https://support.alfresco.com/){:target="_blank"} to request Quay.io account credentials to pull the private (Enterprise-only) Docker images:

-* `alfresco/alfresco-transform-router`

-The other images are available in DockerHub:

-* `alfresco/alfresco-pdf-renderer`
-* `alfresco/alfresco-imagemagick`
-* `alfresco/alfresco-libreoffice`
-* `alfresco/alfresco-tika`
-* `alfresco/alfresco-shared-file-store`
-* `alfresco/alfresco-transform-misc`
+The following sections describe the Transform Service components, and also explain the flow of information between the repository and these components during the transformation process.

-## Key Components
+## Components of the Transform Service

 The Transform Service handles the essential transforms, such as Microsoft Office documents, images, and PDFs.
 These include PNG for thumbnails, PDF and JPEG for downloads and previews.

-Here we describe the key components of the Transform Service, and the flow of information between the repository and these components during the transformation process.

-## Components of the Transform Service

 The main components of the Transform Service are: